-I have been baking and eating this pumpkin pie since I could eat and bake.
+I have been baking and eating this Prize Pumpkin Pie (with canned pumpkin) since I could eat and bake.
 And it was one of the first solid foods I fed both my kids.
 My Mom made it for almost every holiday dessert when we were young and it was something we looked forward to at Easter, Thanksgiving and Christmas.
 It is still one of my favorite things to bake and eat.

-I especially love this pumpkin filling because It is truly the best pumpkin pie filling I have ever had and I got the original recipe out of my very first cookbook ("A Guide to Good Cooking" - The Five Roses cookbook).
+I especially love this recipe because it is truly the best pumpkin pie filling I have ever had and I got the original recipe from my very first cookbook ("A Guide to Good Cooking" - The Five Roses cookbook).
 First published over 100 years ago, it still houses many of my "go to" recipes, including this one.
 This easy recipe is very popular during the holiday season (Thanksgiving and Christmas dinner), but is great any time of the year!
 This recipe inspired me to create my Pumpkin Pie Ice Cream.

 Jump to:

-Although I loved to bake from a very young age, I really didn't have a lot of interest in cooking.
-To me, cooking was something you did because you had to eat, but baking... well, baking was not only fun, it was just plain magical.
-The transformation that occurred between counter top and cooling rack was mysterious and metamorphic.
+When it comes to baking, I always thought that the transformation that occurred between countertop and the cooling rack was mysterious, metamorphic, and just plain magical!
 And this pumpkin pie recipe was no exception.
 In the warm cocoon of the oven, pumpkin, flour and a few other simple ingredients underwent a miraculous transformation that resulted in the creation of this silky, gloriously delicious pie.

 *See recipe card for quantities